$ netcli --status

-Paste any IOS config and get a plain-English breakdown of every line.
+Paste any Cisco config — get a plain-English breakdown.

 // related tool